Fooxly/vscode-provision-lens/MANUAL.md

 ## ⚙️ General settings

-- `ProVision.list.moveOnSingleResult`: Jump to the note instantly when there are is only 1 result.
+- `ProVision.list.moveOnSingleResult`: Instantly jump to the note when there are is only 1 result.

     ```json
     "ProVision.list.moveOnSingleResult": <true|false>